 In my 28+ years of experience, I have had numerous good and bad experiences hiring.
 Let’s look at a few of them!

-I worked for a large publicly traded company, and the operating world was divided into regions for the entire world.
-So, there were several divisional controllers.
-Well, there was this “super star” divisional controller that knew it all.
+Well… There was this “super star” divisional controller that knew it all.
 He was technically the smartest guy in the room when it came to the latest accounting pronouncements.
 But when it came to dealing with people, this mad man was impossible to deal with.
 He was rude, had temper tantrums, and was just a jerk.
 He got the job because on paper he was a super star.
 But when it came to working with others, it was impossible.
-As a result, he had a short career at the company.

 I also dealt with an operating guy recently who was hired for his technical expertise in a specific operation.
 He was very talented when it came to the operation of the business.
 But once again, he was insubordinate, treated others like dirt, and just a cancer in the organization.